AlibabaCloudDocs/slb/intl.en-US/User Guide/Listeners/Add a UDP listener.md

  |
     |**Listening Port**|The listening port used to receive requests and forward the requests to backend servers.
 The port number is in the range of 1 to 65535.

  **Note:** UDP and TCP listener port numbers can be the same in the following regions.
-However, you must first apply for **the privilege to use the beta function of configuring the same ports in TCP/UDP listeners** on the [Quota Management](https://slb.console.aliyun.com/slb/quota) page of the SLB console.
+However, you must first apply for the **privilege to use the beta function of configuring the same ports in TCP/UDP listeners** on the [Quota Management](https://slb.console.aliyun.com/slb/quota) page of the SLB console.
 In other cases, the listener port numbers must be unique.

+    -   UAE \(Dubai\)
     -   Australia \(Sydney\)
     -   UAE \(Dubai\)
     -   UK \(London\)